koiosonline/TDFA/termbase/readme.md

 The price buyers are willing to pay for an asset.
 Bids can usually be found on the 'buy-side' in orderbooks.<br/><br/>
 #### Blue chip stocks
 Big companies that are considered well performing and household names with a market cap of over $1B.
 Usually considered good investments in the stock market.
 For example: Apple and Amazon.<br/><br/>
+#### Blockchain Technology
+A blockchain,originally block chain, is a growing list of records, called blocks, that are linked using cryptography.
+Each block contains a cryptographic hash of the previous block, a timestamp, and transaction data.
+Blockchain Technology is consideren 'distributed leger technology'. <br/><br/>
 #### Bond
 Bonds are a 'fixed income instrument'issued by governments and coorporations when they want to raise money.
 By buying a bond, you lend the issuer of the bond money which will be paid back on a predetermined date.
 During the period of issuance and paying back, an interest is paid to the buyer of the bond.
 Unlike stocks, bonds don't give you ownership rights.<br/><br/>
 #### Broker